bribes/FaavJS/README.md

 player.servers.hypixel.networkLevel; //returns the players hypixel network level. player.servers.hypixel.karma; //returns the players hypixel karma.

-//im way to lazy to document all the hypixel stats so to see them all go to the website you're hosting jsmc on and do player.servers.hypixel.stats in the inspect element console.
+//im way to lazy to document all the hypixel stats so to see them all go to the website you're hosting FaavJS on and do player.servers.hypixel.stats in the inspect element console.
 Keep in mind that the player.servers.hypixel.stats thing is taken from the hypixel api.

 //HYPIXEL GUILDS
 player.servers.hypixel.guild.name; //returns the guild name of the guild the player is currently in.